Sorroko/cclite/README.md

 --------
 - Lightweight, a simplistic emulator that doesn't get in your way
 - Support for _most_ apis
-- Cross-platform support, works flawlessly on OSX, Windows and Linux
 - Open Source!

 Issues